 The material on this web site has been prepared and is copyrighted by Gilman Law LLP.
 The material is for informational purposes only and does not constitute legal advice.
+Please review our Terms and Conditions.

 Transmission of the material on this site is not intended to create, and receipt does not constitute, an attorney-client relationship.
 This information is not intended to substitute for obtaining legal advice from an attorney.
 No person should act or rely on any information in this site without seeking the advice of an attorney.
 Please be aware that the transmission of an e-mail inquiry itself does not create an attorney-client relationship.
 Gilman Law LLP cannot serve as your counsel in any matter unless you and our firm expressly agree in writing that we serve as your attorney and both parties formalize an attorney client relationship in a written engagement agreement.
 You should also be aware that the Statute of Limitations (the deadline imposed by law within which you may bring a lawsuit) may severely limit the time remaining for you to file any potential claims you may have.